chanwkimlab/amortized-attribution/README.md

-# Stochastic Amortization for XML
+# Stochastic Amortization for feature attributions
-A Unified Approach to Accelerate Feature and Data Attribution
+This repository implements an amortized approach to feature attribution from [this paper](https://arxiv.org/abs/2401.15866) published in NeurIPS 2024.
+The code for data valuation is available in [this repo](https://github.com/iancovert/amortized-valuation).

 ## Installation